100 years later: Celebrating the history of glucagon in treating severe lows

 History of glucagon

 For decades, emergency glucagon kits — which contain a vial of glucagon powder and a syringe filled with saline — were the only commercially available options for treating severe lows.
 But in 2019, pre-filled syringes and needleless nasal sprays became available, and in 2020, glucagon autoinjectors came to market.
-These innovative glucagon treatments have made it simpler than ever to be prepared for low blood sugar.
+These innovative glucagon treatments have enabled simple administration to treat very low blood sugar.

 If you don’t have a glucagon prescription, it’s a good idea to talk to your doctor about which treatment option could work for you.
 Having glucagon on-hand will help you feel more prepared in the event of severe lows.

 From the latest diabetes technology for monitoring insulin levels to ready-to-use glucagon injections, we’ve seen exciting improvements in diabetes care that are removing some of the burdens associated with managing diabetes.
-Over the last century, rescue glucagon has become a critical, even life-saving medication that helps those with diabetes take back control.
+Over the last century, rescue glucagon has become a critical, even life-saving medication that helps those with diabetes and their loves ones be prepared in case of a low blood sugar emergency.

 Indication and Important Safety Information—Read More